MouaadELAMRANI/dsti-devops-2020-fall/PROJECT.md

 # Project

-The project is based on all the labs passed and students are allowed to use them.
-Work on a project can be carried out by 1 student or a team of 2 or a maximum of 3 students.
+The DevOps project is based on all the labs passed and students are allowed to use them.

 ## Deadline